kelby/rails-beginner-s-guide/activesupport/activesupport_-_class_-__-_define_singleton_method.md

-# ActiveSupport - Class - 类属性 - 运用define_singleton_method
+# ActiveSupport - Class - 类属性 - 运用 define_singleton_method

 ## 作用

 defines one or more class-level attributes whose value is inheritable and overwritable by subclasses and instances